 The amenities start at check-in with a free drink at the bar.
 Check out a complimentary bike to explore the neighborhood, which is chock full of splurge-worthy boutiques, restaurants and galleries.
 The hotel features stylish rooms with eclectic art – some rooms boasting rocky mountain views.
 Play games in the living room or enjoy a craft brew or creative cocktail at the cozy fire pit outside.

-Halcyon Hotel –A modern urban oasis with rooftop pool in Cherry Creek
+Halcyon Hotel –A modern urban oasis with a rooftop pool in Cherry Creek

 The Halcyon is your home away from home in buzzy cherry creek.